J. L. Austin: Philosophical Papers

-"Are there A Priori Concepts?"
+"Are There A Priori Concepts?"

-This early paper contains a broad criticism of Idealism.
+This early paper contains a broad criticism of idealism.
 The question set dealing with the existence of a priori concepts is treated only indirectly, by dismissing the concept of concept that underpins it.

-The first part of this paper takes the form of a reply to an argument for the existence of Universals: from observing that we do use words such as "grey" or "circular" and that we use a single term in each case, it follows that there must be a something that is named by such terms—a universal.
+The first part of this paper takes the form of a reply to an argument for the existence of universals: from observing that we do use words such as "grey" or "circular", and that we use a single term in each case, it follows that there must be a something that is named by such terms—a universal.
 Furthermore, since each case of "grey" or "circular" is different, it follows that universals themselves cannot be sensed.

 Austin carefully dismantles this argument, and in the process other transcendental arguments.
 He points out first that universals are not "something we stumble across", and that they are defined by their relation to particulars.
-He continues by pointing out that, from the observation that we use "grey" and "circular" as if they were the names of things, it simply does not follow that there is something that is named.
-In the process he dismisses the notion that "words are essentially proper names", asking "...why, if 'one identical' word is used, must there be 'one identical object' present which it denotes".
+He continues by pointing out that, from the observation that we use "grey" and "circular" as if they were the names of things, it does not necessarily follow that these are actually things that exist, in any sense but the nominal.
+In the process he dismisses the notion that "words are essentially proper names", asking: "...why, if 'one identical' word is used, must there be 'one identical object' present which it denotes?"

 In the second part of the article, he generalizes this argument against universals to address concepts as a whole.
 He points out that it is "facile" to treat concepts as if they were "an article of property".
-Such questions as "Do we possess such-and-such a concept" and "how do we come to possess such-and-such a concept" are meaningless, because concepts are not the sort of thing that one possesses.
+Such questions as "do we possess such-and-such a concept?" and "how do we come to possess such-and-such a concept?" are meaningless, because concepts are not the sort of thing that one possesses.